 The Moselle is the river you choose when you want Europe to feel close—like you can reach out and touch the vineyards.

-It’s narrower, taking a winding, meandering course past steep terraced vineyards, tiny villages tucked into bends, and riverside towns where life still seems to revolve around the local square.
-Ships more more slowly than on the Rhine or Danube, giving passengers more time to absorb the scenery.
+It’s narrower, taking a winding, meandering course past steep terraced vineyards, tiny villages, and riverside towns where life still seems to revolve around the local square.
+Ships move more slowly than on the Rhine or Danube, giving passengers more time to absorb the scenery.

 A cruise on the Moselle is recognized for its intimacy.
 With the slower pace cruisers experience more of the local life through visits to cafes, local shops and slower exploration of iconic places.
 It’s the perfect introduction to river cruising for anyone who wants a calmer, more laid experience that rings as culturally true as journeys you’ll find on Rhine or Danube.